AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

   used to filter values when using `http://ala.org.au/optimisation/1.0/aggregate` The class needs to implement `java.util.function.Predicate<org.gbif.dwc.record.Record>` for the type of object being aggregated.
+* `http://ala.org.au/optimisation/1.0/checkPresentInClassifier` If true, only classifiers
+  that contain values that are part of the observable's group (see above) will be considered as candidates.
+This allows you to specify that you must have a category of observables in the answer, if the search classification contains a value.
+  This can be useful in eliminating matches that would match but are overly vague.
+* `http://ala.org.au/optimisation/1.0/approximateName` This observable holds an approximate name (eg. soundex or stem) that can be used to pre-filter candidates.

 #### Derivations